Dental Care for Dogs and Cats - Natural, Herbal DIY Remedies, Treatments

 - Use an eye dropper or medicine dispensing syringe to squirt the liquid into your dog or cat's mouth.

-- In a glass, mix ½ tsp dried Echinacea root powder with 1 cup of water in a microwavable glass bowl or cup.
+- In a glass, mix ½ tsp dried Echinacea root powder with 1 cup of boile water.

-- Allow the liquid to sit and cool for an hour.
+- Allow the liquid to steep and cool for an hour.

 - After an hour, strain the liquid.